CSC-3380-Fall-2024/Team-17/README.md

    - Launch Godot 3.6.
    - Click on the "Import" button.
    - Navigate to the folder where you downloaded/extracted the repository.
-   - Select the `project.godot` file and click "Open".
+   - Select the project file and click "Open".

 2. **Run the Game**
    - Once the project is loaded, click the play button in the Godot editor to run the game.